vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/3_Special_Methods_of_Mantra_Yoga_and_Mantra_Therapy/19_Vedic_and_Vedantic_Mantra_Yoga.md

 Instead of rhythmical verses like the Gayatri, there are succinct statements of unity with the Supreme Reality, Brahman.
 These are called *Mahavakyas* or "Great Sayings".
 They teach and affirm the unity of the individual Self with the Supreme Self, which is the ultimate aim of Yoga.
 The special resonance of their sounds helps sustain the higher knowledge that they bestow to those who listen to them with an open mind and heart.
 There are a number of such statements in the Upanishads, of which perhaps six are the most important.

-• *Aham Brahmàsmi*: I am Brahman or the Supreme Godhead.22
+• *Aham Brahmāsmi*: I am Brahman or the Supreme Godhead.22

-• *Ayam Àtmà Brahma*: This Self is Brahman or the Supreme Godhead.23
+• *Ayam Àtmā Brahma*: This Self is Brahman or the Supreme Godhead.23

 • *Sarvam Khalvidam Brahma*: Everything is Brahman or the Absolute.24